bkil/gemiweb0/doc/js-choices.md

 * Incidence rate: very low, usually not on purpose
 * Use cases: none
 * Workaround: declare a variable before referencing it
+* Standard: JS1

 ### do-while

 * Verdict: not supported
+* Reason: redundant, but would be beneficial at times
 * Implementation complexity: easy
 * Incidence rate: low
 * Workaround: while, if, return
+* Standard: ES3

 ### for

 * Verdict: not supported
+* Reason: redundant, but would be beneficial at times
 * Implementation complexity: easy
 * Incidence rate: intermediate
 * Workaround: while
+* Standard: JS1

 ### break, continue